ghulamyazdani/MaskDetectionApp/README.md

 # Challenges Faced

 This project was filled with so many challenges one was the styling the machine learning model which we created with tensorflow.js and combining it with our frontend.So for that we researched on google and youtube and yeah we were able to resolve the issue thanks to our team members for having such a great team spirit we constantly worked on the issue and yeah we resolve it.

+# Future Goals

+In v.2 , we will make an app version of this website.
+In that app there will some extra features like when the user will login we will take phone no.  so that we can send notification to them to remind them about the safety and importance of wearing mask.
+We will be adding some more features like if the user is not wearing properly or not wearing then we will notify him with a message e.g. "Please Wear mask and flow the measures for your safety" .
+Otherwise, we will notify him "Well done!
+Please keep following the precautions" if he wears mask.